svenmalvik/svenmalvik.com/_posts/2020-08-29-jekyll-cookie-consent.md

 featured-image: https://cdn.svenmalvik.com/images/jekyll-logo.png
 ---

-*Today, I was asked how I integrated the cookie consent on my Azure Blog.
-I need it to add a Facebook comment plugin, and Google Analytics.
+*Today, I was asked how I integrated the cookie consent on my Azure Blog that is based on [Jekyll](https://jekyllrb.com/).
+Jekyll transforms plain text into a static websites or blogs.
+I needed to add cookie consent to my Azure Blog because I wanted to add a Facebook comment plugin together with Google Analytics.
 Instead of helping this one person, I thought I may help others as well with this short post.*

 ## Download the cookie consent code